 The slave is totally at his master’s disposal.

-The slave is at the master’s disposal, but the master also had a total obligation for his slave’s well-being.
+The slave is at the master’s disposal, but the master also had a total obligation toward his slave’s well-being.
 Have you placed yourself at the service of King Jesus?
 Can you say with Peter, “I am a slave of Christ.
 I have no rights.
 I give myself lock, stock, and barrel to the Lord Jesus.
 Jesus completely possesses me.
 Everything else is incidental, whether it be my wife, children, career, profession, health, or future.
 He is my Master and Lord.”
 You can be sure that God will bless you if you do.

 “For do I now persuade men, or God?
 Or do I seek to please men?
 For if I still pleased men, I would not be a bondservant of Christ” (Galatians 1:10).

 “Not with eyeservice, as men-pleasers, but as bondservants of Christ, doing the will of God from the heart” (Ephesians 6:6).

 “And a servant of the Lord must not quarrel but be gentle to all, able to teach, patient” (2 Timothy 2:24).